Login or Register to make a submission.

 Book Reviews

-Book reviews of books published within the last two years will be accepted (published 2019 - 2020).
+Book reviews of books published within the last two years will be accepted.
 Book review submissions should have fewer than 1,500 words, including footnotes.

 Data Science Articles, Essays, or Reviews